-Under the Human Rights Code, SHARE, like all organizations, is committed to preventing and removing barriers and providing accommodation to the point of undue hardship to persons seeking to access its legal services.
-Accommodation issues and requests may arise in many different contexts, including creed, family status, sex (pregnancy), disability and age.
-However, most requests for accommodation arise in the context of disability.
-Whatever the accommodation request made, SHARE is committed to providing an effective and respectful process to those seeking accommodation in the provision of our legal services.
+Under the Code, the HRLSC is committed to preventing and removing barriers and providing reasonable accommodation to the point of undue hardship to persons seeking to access its services.
+Accommodation issues and requests may arise in many different contexts, including requests based on creed, family status, sex (e.g., pregnancy), disability and/or age.

-SHARE supports the full inclusion of all persons.
-We want to make sure that our legal services are as barrier-free as possible and provide our services in a manner that respects the dignity and independence of people with disabilities.
-Please note that SHARE, due to its Ontario wide mandate and its limited resources, generally provides its legal support services to Ontarians by a phone intake and phone interviews.
+The HRLSC supports the full inclusion of all persons.
+The HRLSC wants to ensure that our services are as barrier-free as possible and are provided in a manner that respects the dignity and independence of people with disabilities.
+Please note that the HRLSC, due to its Ontario wide mandate and its limited resources, generally provides its legal support services to Ontarians by a phone intake and phone interviews.

 If you are unable to communicate by telephone because of a Code protected reason, such as a disability, please e-mail us your request at accommodation@HRLSC.on.ca.

-In the email, please clearly state that you are making a request for accommodation and explain why you are unable to use SHARE’s telephone intake service.
-SHARE's representative will respond to your request for accommodation.
-It is important to understand that accommodation will be provided in accordance with your disability-related needs and not on the basis of your preference.
+In the email, please clearly state that you are making a request for accommodation and explain why you are unable to use the HRLCS’s telephone intake service.
+An HRLSC representative will respond to your request for accommodation.
+It is important to understand that reasonable accommodation will be provided in accordance with your disability-related needs and not merely based on your preferences.

 Alternatively, if e-mail is not an option or otherwise unavailable to you, you may request accommodation by any one of the following ways: